taskett/taskett/_posts/2019-08-28-time-anxiety.md

 #### “If you take a break now,” the time anxiety would say, “then you’ll not only be a failure, but you’ll also become useless to your community.
 Stop making, and they stop caring.”

 As I ticked ‘self-expression’ off of my life experience box, the urge to make money sprang to the surface.
 My community was using the things they made to make a living.
-Surely I should be able to do so too!
+I should try too!

 I started focusing on money instead of creating from my soul.
 My community grew more as I attempted ambitious projects that looked promising. **But many of these projects never launched because slowly, the magic drained out of everything I did.** The maker drug had stopped getting me high so I used more than ever, staying awake working until 3 or 4 in the morning every day, dreading falling asleep because I knew that when I woke up, it would be with a pounding heart, a ceaseless feeling that I was never creating enough, worried sick that I would never live a life to my full potential.